Anglo-Ashanti wars: First Anglo-Ashanti War (1823–1831)

-A major change occurred when a report written Commodore Sir James Lucas Yeo of the Royal Navy became public.
+A major change occurred when a report written by Commodore Sir James Lucas Yeo of the Royal Navy became public.
 Yeo as the commander of the West Africa squadron visited the forts of the African Company of Merchants and reported to London that the forts were poorly maintained.
-Yeo also reported more damagingly that the despite the fact that the slave trade (though not slavery) had been abolished within the British empire in 1807, the African Company of Merchants was illegally still engaged in the slave trade.
-In response to Yeo's report, on 7 May 1821 an act of parliament was passed that changed the status of the Gold Coast from a proprietary colony ruled by the African Company of Merchants to a Crown colony to be ruled directly by the British government.
-Initially the Gold Coast was attached to the Crown colony of Sierre Leone with no thought for the 900 mile distance between the two.
-On 28 March 1821, Brigadier General Sir Charles MacCarthy arrived at Cape Coast Castle as the new governor with a mandate to shut down some of the more indefensible coastal forts; to ensure that the remaining forts followed the law by only trading with British ships; and to suppress the still flourishing slave trade.
+Yeo also reported more damagingly that, despite the fact that the slave trade (though not slavery), had been abolished within the British empire in 1807, the African Company of Merchants was illegally still engaged in the slave trade.
+In response to Yeo's report, on 7 May 1821, an act of parliament was passed that changed the status of the Gold Coast from a proprietary colony ruled by the African Company of Merchants to a Crown colony to be ruled directly by the British government.

+Initially, the Gold Coast was attached to the Crown colony of Sierra Leone with no thought for the 900-mile distance between the two.
+On 28 March 1821, Brigadier-general Sir Charles MacCarthy arrived at Cape Coast Castle as the new governor with a mandate to shut down some of the more indefensible coastal forts; to ensure that the remaining forts followed the law by only trading with British ships; and to suppress the still flourishing slave trade.
 MacCarthy was new to the Gold Coast, and the unwillingness of the merchants to co-operate with the man who had been sent to replace their rule left him isolated and thus very ignorant of the affairs of the Gold Coast.
-MacCarthy during his tenure as a governor was more interested in seeking to have the British government buy out the remaining Dutch and Danish forts on the Gold Coast and trying to stop the traders of the forts from doing business with American ships than in relations with the Ashanti.
+MacCarthy during his tenure as a governor was more interested in seeking to have the British government buy out the remaining Dutch and Danish forts on the Gold Coast and trying to stop the traders of the forts from doing business with American ships, than in relations with the Ashanti.
 By the 1820s, the British had decided to support the Fante against Ashanti raids from inland.
 Economic and social friction played their part in the causes for the outbreak of violence.